a350-900ulr/VRP-gym-env/README.md

 ### Model options <a name='model_options'></a>
  * **environment_count** - number of simultaneous environments to train/test on.
 In the visualization case, this argument is only used to load the correct model as only 1 environment can be visualized
  * **training_timesteps_k** - max number of iterations to train on multiplied by 1,000.
-This argument is used when training the model, otherwise it is only to load the correct model for test/vis
+This argument is used when training the model; otherwise it is only to load the correct model for test/vis

 ### Environment options <a name='environment_options'></a>
 * **place_count** - number of places in the environment.
 This can be in the range from 1-80, & defaults to 80